Datacenter vs. Residential Proxies

 3. High Speed and Reliability: Datacenter proxies are hosted on servers with high-bandwidth internet connections.
 This setup ensures that these proxies can handle large volumes of data at high speeds, making them suitable for bandwidth-intensive tasks like web scraping, bulk downloading, video streaming, load testing, etc. For example, consider a datacenter proxy that offers a bandwidth of 1 Gbps.
 Based on numbers, it can download a 500 MB file in about 4 seconds.
 In contrast, a home internet connection with 100 Mbps would take roughly 40 seconds to download the same file.

-4. Scalability: Datacenter proxies can be easily scaled up or down based on demand since they are hosted on servers within data centers.
+4. Scalability: Datacenter proxies can be easily scaled up or down based on demand since they are hosted on servers within datacenters.
 For example, you can add more proxies to handle increased traffic during a product launch.

 5. Proxy Rotation: Proxy rotation is a technique where the proxy IP address is changed periodically to prevent detection and blocking.
 Datacenter proxies maintain large IP pools and can rotate IPs automatically to reduce the risk of getting blocked.